This blog is a precursor of what you can expect from Sean Feldman’s session at INTEGRATE 2019 USA. You can register for the event ticket from here.

 - Processing includes storing customer and sending a welcome email

 The web server has a sudden spike of potentially interested visitors that would like to sign up.
 They all rush to fill out the form and submit it.
-The backend server is experiencing load problems and start to time out while the web server is waiting for the confirmations to make it back.
-Potential customers wait for a long time until signup page is timing out.
+The backend server is experiencing load problems and starts to time out while the webserver is waiting for the confirmations to make it back.
+Potential customers wait for a long time until the signup page is timing out.
 Alternatively, customers will restlessly try to re-submit their form, causing, even more, the load on the backend, bringing it to its knees.
 At that point, waiting customers are leaving without ever completing their signup process, and no new visitors can sign up.
 This is a classical temporal coupling between sub-systems.

 The example above is an edge case.
 A different example that is also more realistic is exceptions and outages that can and will happen from time to time.
 Let’s assume storing customer information has gone through successfully but sending a notification email to the signup person has failed due to email server error.
 Being a defensive developer, your code would probably handle that gracefully, but it would now need to re-send that welcome email.
 And to do so, the system will have to know how to retry.